jovanayc/MPCS-UFO-Sightings/README.md

 **How to Run the App Locally**
 - Clone the Repo
-- pip install dependencies: pip install -r requirements.txt
+- Install dependencies: pip install -r requirements.txt
 - Create a file at .streamlit/secrets.toml with the folowing information:
     [mysql]
     host = "your-db-host"